tempo-sim/Tempo/README.md

 Unreal projects write logs while running.
 These are a great starting point for debugging.
 When running in Unreal Editor you can see the logs in the [Output Log](https://dev.epicgames.com/documentation/en-us/unreal-engine/logging-in-unreal-engine) window.
 The packaged binary will write logs to `<packaged_game_root>/ProjectName/Saved/Logs`

+Please refer to the invidual plugin READMEs for more information abour using each.

+### Giving Back
+Want to contribute to Tempo?
+Feel free to send us an issue or open a pull request.
+Want to show off something cool you build with Tempo or get feedback on an idea?
+Join our Discord.

 ## Scripting
 Tempo supports scripting via [Protobuf](https://protobuf.dev/) and [gRPC](https://grpc.io/).